ektanarkhede/ML-project-/README.md

 The India Data Portal, an open data website supported by the government taht offers a number of datasets on socioeconomic and health indicators throughout India, is where the data used in the analysis came form.
 The National Family Health Survey (NFHS), a multi-round survey carried out in a representative sameple of households nationwide, is the particular source.
 For the creation of policies and programs, the NFHS provides vital population, health, and nutrition data.
 It has grown to be a crucial tool for scholars, decision-makers, and organizations wishing to evaluate demographic trends, social development metrics, and health outcomes by state and subregion within the nation.

-Aanlyzing the National Family Health Survey (NFHS) to Determine Important Health and Nutrition Metrics in India Data Synopsis:
+Analysis of the National Family Health Survey (NFHS) to Identify Key Indicators of Health and Nutrition in India Overview:

-The project analyzes key nutrition and health indicators across various states in India using data from the National Family Health Survey (NFHS) accessed through the India Data Portal.
-It aims to identify patterns and correlations among socioeconomic, helath, and demographic factors impacting public health outcomes.
-The project highlights critical factors affecting maternal health, child nutrition, and overall wellbeing thorugh machine learning aand data mining techniques.
-Findings provide actionable insights for health organizations and policymakers to develop targeted interventions and improve healthcare delivery in India.
-In sum, it illustrates how data-driven approaches can optimize effective public health strategies.
+This project uses data from the National Family Health Survey, obtained through the India Data Portal, to analyze key nutrition and health indicators for various states in India.
+It wishes to unravel patterns and associations that socio-economic factors along with health and demographic factors have on the outcome of public health.
+The project identifies important factors in maternal health and child nutrition and well-being using machine learning and data mining to show areas that are in urgent need of attention.

 Methods: